awsdocs/aws-cloudformation-user-guide/doc_source/aws-attribute-dependson.md

 With the `DependsOn` attribute you can specify that the creation of a specific resource follows another\.
 When you add a `DependsOn` attribute to a resource, that resource is created only after the creation of the resource specified in the `DependsOn` attribute\.

 **Important**
 Dependent stacks also have implicit dependencies in the form of target properties `!Ref` and `!GetAtt`\.
-For example, if the properties of resource A use a `!Ref` to resource B, the following rule apply:
+For example, if the properties of resource A use a `!Ref` to resource B, the following rules apply:
 Resource B is created before resource A\.
 Resource A is deleted before resource B\.
 Resource B is updated before resource A\.